Tourism Gold Coast - part 1

 Although boats and marine craft are made to withstand salt water and the Gold Coast sunshine, their exteriors require regular cleaning and conditioning to maintain their looks and function.
-Andrew from Boat Detailing Gold Coast uses his years of boating experience to create a service for boat enthusiasts.
-This is an example of just one of the many jobs created directly from our waterways.
+Mark and Michael from Boat Hire Gold Coast use their years of boating experience to offer boat charters to Wavebreak Island and behond.
+This is an example of the many jobs created directly from our waterways.

 Also 250 hectares of land alongside the Coomera River to the city's north was dedicated to the marine industry through a special Act of State Parliament.
 The Gold Coast Marine Precinct is the major marine industry area dedicated to manufacturing, servicing, repairs and refits of recreational and commercial vessels.

 The precinct area holds the heaviest concentration of boat builders and marine-based industries in Australia – about 80 per cent of all boats built in the country - and supports two and a half thousand jobs.